jesenteh/16b-gfs-as-search/README.md

 Special thanks to Yeoh Wei Zhu (https://github.com/yeohweizhu) and Lee Ting Rong (https://github.com/trlee) for earlier versions of the code.
 Note that the program may have redundant code from another full differential search algorithm.

-Instructions:
-1. Modify the variable NROUNDS in common.h to specify the number of rounds for the search.
-2. Modify the permutation pattern in trail_as_search.cpp to specify the 16-branch permutation used for the search.
-3. Search for the "!!" symbol in as_search.cpp to see where to modify the search space
+All parameters to control the program are under the "Control Panel" in common.h.

+NROUNDS = Number of block cipher rounds
+MIN_DIFF = The minimum value of the input difference.
+E.g. 1 =    {0000000000000001}
+MAX_DIFF = The maximum value of the input difference.
+E.g. 128 =  {0000000010000000}
+SAMPLE_INTERVAL = How many samples taken between MIN_DIFF to MAX_DIFF.
+Set to MAX_DIFF sampling is not required.

-Output file columns : Input truncated diff, output truncated diff, active s-boxes , number of rounds, permutation pattern (as 16 columns)
+Output file columns : Input truncated diff, output truncated diff, active s-boxes , number of rounds, permutation pattern (as 16 columns where the LSB is 0 and MSB is 15 - {15,14,13,...,2,1,0)